kutespaces/argocd/README.md

 Welcome to Kutespace's Argo CD repository!
 This guide will help you spin up a fully preconfigured learning environment with Kubernetes & Argo CD.
 Dive into the exercises and start your Kubernetes journey.

+## Introduction and Learning Outcomes

+Welcome to this hands-on journey with Kubernetes and Argo CD!
+As you embark on these exercises, you're set to learn key practices in modern application deployment and management.
+Here's what you'll achieve by the end of this guide:

+- **Implementing GitOps Workflow**: You'll use Git as the source of truth for your infrastructure, applying changes that automatically trigger deployments.
+- **Using Argo CD Dashboard**: You'll learn to navigate the Argo CD dashboard, monitoring the status and health of your applications.
+- **Deploying Your Own Application**: Before diving into more advanced concepts, you'll start by using provided templates to deploy an application of your choice, integrating it with the GitOps workflow.
+- **Rolling Back Changes**: You'll exercise version control to revert deployments, appreciating the benefits of a Git-driven workflow.
+- **Understanding Multi-Stage Deployments**: You'll explore how to manage multiple deployment environments using Argo CD, enhancing your understanding of real-world DevOps practices.

+By the end of these exercises, you'll have a solid foundation in deploying and managing Kubernetes applications using Argo CD.

 ## Getting Started

 To begin, launch a new Codespace directly from GitHub.
 Ensure you start the Codespace in a local VSCode instance, as in-browser execution is not currently supported.